cllckn/information-and-communication-technologies/module2/README.md

 }
 // This loop will print each element from index 0 to the last index.
 // The condition 'i < numbers.length' ensures the loop runs for every element.

+// for-each loop - cleaner than for loop
+//  Better for iterating over every element in an array or collection when you don't need the index. for (int number : numbers) {
+        System.out.println(number);
+}

 ~~~